cpeditor/cpeditor.github.io/content/docs/Preferences/Extensions/_index.md

 ## Clang Format

-Clang Format is used to format the C++ codes.
+Clang Format is used to format the C/C++ and Java codes.
 You can click Actions->Format Code or press the shortcut <kbd>Ctrl+Shift+I</kbd> to format the codes.
 If you have selected a part of the code, only the selection (and its necessary adjacent codes) will be formatted.

 **See also** [Setup Clang Format](../../setup#setup-clang-format).